By Chris Kennedy, Director of Training at Soligent

 “I’m thinking about putting solar on my home, but I’m not sure if it makes sense.”

 How many times have you heard something like this from a homeowner?
-This statement can be a lead in for some solar professionals to launch into their imitation of a TV pitchman, rattling off the benefits of solar powered home faster than an Indy car.
-While the standard benefit focused diatribe may work some of the time, most consumers start to put up their defenses when they feel like they are being sold.
+This statement can be a lead-in for some solar professionals to launch into their imitation of a TV pitchman, rattling off the benefits of solar-powered homes faster than an Indy car.
+While the standard benefit-focused diatribe may work some of the time, most consumers start to put up their defenses when they feel like they are being sold.

 By exercising patience, this is the perfect opportunity for the savvy consultant to ease their customer’s minds, learn what they are looking for and in the end, help someone make an informed choice about solar power.
 All of this leads towards being customer centric, and an imminently good customer feedback.
 The next time you have a customer who tells you they are thinking about solar consider this consultative approach.